banana-bred/bsprvse/README.md

     $ ./compile

-The archive file `libbsprvse.a` will be placed in the `lib` subdirectory and is necessar to link agains when compiling another program that uses this library.
+The archive file `libbsprvse.a` will be placed in the `lib` subdirectory and is necessary to link agains when compiling another program that uses this library.
 The `bsprvse` executable will be placed in the `bin` subdirectory.

 ## Testing